villeverkkonen/openrsc-exp-tracker/README.md

         - `source env/bin/activate`
 7. `pip install -r requirements.txt`
 8. `python -u main.py` (or python3, -u shows scheduler.py logs)
-9. Open `localhost:9000` from your browser (first load takes about 20 seconds per player)
+9. Open `localhost:9000` from your browser
+10. Access database with a client of your choice:
+    - Host: localhost
+    - Port: 5432
+    - Database: postgres
+    - Username: postgres
+    - Password: postgres

 ### Running the tests

-Tests currently work in progress
-1. For backend tests in folder backend run `pytest`
+1. For backend tests uncomment and comment the right DATABASE_URL in .env file and run `pytest` in folder `backend`
-2. For frontend tests in folder client run `npm run test`
+2. For frontend tests run `npm run test` in folder `client`

 ### Configuring for your own needs
 1. You can add Players through API with for example Postman